 3 Fly Fishing Seasons For Erie PA Steelhead

 Steelhead will start entering the rivers in September and will stay in the rivers until about May 1st.
 There are three seasons for fly fishing for Pennsylvania Steelhead.

-I split the fall steelhead fishing into 3 separate times.
-September and early October is the beginning of the steelhead season and the fishing can be very hit and miss and a lot of the best fishing occurs in the lower part of the river.
+When I am fly fishing Erie PA, I split the fall steelhead fishing into three separate times.
+September and early October are the beginning of the steelhead season and the fishing can be very hit and miss, and a lot of the best fishing occurs in the lower part of the river.

 These early fall steelhead are aggressive and strong and will smash a well presented fly whether it be a nymph or streamer.

 Mid to late October to late November is prime time.
 This is when big rains bring in lots of steelhead for some amazing steelhead fishing.
 These steelhead are abundant, aggressive, and strong and will also smash a well presented fly.

 Late fall which I say is December is when steelhead migration slow down and the fish hold in bigger pools.
 This is when you want to slow your fly presentation and go with smaller flies.

 Winter is when most anglers give up fly fishing Erie PA, but winter steelhead fly fishing in Erie PA can be great.